skafos/boot-finder-model/README.md

 * `zappos.py`: The script that executes the data ingest, model training, and export.
 * `requirements.txt`: Python libraries necessary to run `zappos.py`
 * `Dockerfile`: The Dockerfile needed for the Skafos team to containerize and run `zappos.py` at the appropriate scheduled time each week.
-* `notebooks/`: A folder of notebooks used for testing a protyping pipeline and model building updates.
 * `README.md`: This README file

 ## Data Ingest and Validation